 How to Help Others Struggling with Alcohol

-Finding Outside Help
+Finding Alcoholism Help for Spouses

 Once people suspect that their spouses are alcoholics and that alcohol is preventing them from functioning normally, it is important to seek help.
 Many spouses attempt to treat their significant others’ disease on their own.
 This often leads to more stress for both parties and takes up valuable time.
 As a spouse, it is important to realize that being unable to help your loved one overcome alcoholism does not mean that there is a problem with you.
-Numerous programs exist to help alcoholics and their families cope with and overcome alcoholism.
+Numerous programs exist to provide support for spouses of alcoholics and their families to help cope with and overcome alcoholism.
 Some are outpatient services and require the alcoholic to come to group and personal sessions on their own.
 Others are residential and require the patient to stay at the organization’s treatment center, so that alcoholics are cut off from their supply of alcohol and can progress with in-depth, one-on-one group therapy.
 Different programs are available for people’s varying needs, and talking to your spouse is the only way to decide what is best for your situation.

 Want to Know More?

 If you would like to know more about how to help an alcoholic spouse, or even finding resources for spouses of alcoholics, please call us for more information on the various options that are available to you.
 The number is always toll free, and the people are there to help.